alanorwick/mosaic/README.md

 # Meta

-## WTH is Nectar?
+## What *is* Nectar?

 Nectar is the company that makes MOSAIC.
 We're just out of stealth mode, have recently raised pre-seed, and are now in conversations for seed.

-### Lil' Mission Statement
-Orchestration today is complex and complicated.
+Kubernetes is both complex and complicated.

 Complex is why we love it - it's what makes orchestration powerful - it's inherent.

-Complicated is why we rage quit - it's the greatest threat to orchestration's supremacy, but we think it's not inherent.
+Complicated is why we hate it - it's orchestration's greatest weakness - but we believe it's *not* inherent.

-That's why Nectar's mission is to make orchestion *orderly*.
+That's why **Nectar's mission** is to make orchestion *orderly*.

-Not less, not easy, not un-complex, just un-complicated.

 ## Getting involved

 If this gets you excited, if you're feeling crazy, have some water.
-After that, drop me a line at xavier@codenectar.com or xnectar @ kubernetes.slack.com.
+After that, drop me a line at xavier@codenectar.com or on the K8s slack.

-We're looking engineers who want to build the standard in container orchestration for the next decade.
+We're looking for engineers who want to create the new standard in container orchestration for the next decade.

 Frontend, backend, infra, design, VP Developer Advocacy, and CTO.
 London, San Francisco, or remote.
 Big boy equity.
 [Find out more](https://www.codenectar/werk-werk-werk).

-## What's to Come

-Orchestrate boldly.